michaeltaranto/basekick/README.md

 **bk-type-size-modifier** (required)

-The multiplier for type font size, relative to the base font size of your document.
+The multiplier for type font size, relative to the base font size of your typographic hierarchy.

 **bk-descender-height-scale** (required)